 But not everyone at the manor is happy with this change, most notably Mrs. Medlock.
 Medlock struggles with her new uselessness as Colin bosses her around and resists her care.
 She blames Mary for the changes and becomes increasingly hostile and defensive.
 Mary forces Medlock and every other character to face their realities and come to terms with their demons, and the revelations are hard to swallow.
 But Mary’s biggest hurdle is learning how to simply be a child – to be happy, and to know what it’s like to be loved.

 The Secret Garden is an elegant story about the innocence and struggles of childhood.
-There’s a dark beauty in the suffering the characters have to endure to come into the light, and it’s visual poetry watching it all unfold.
+There’s a dark beauty in the suffering the characters must endure to come into the light, and it’s visual poetry watching it all unfold.
 Also, it has cute baby animals.